feluxe/sty/README.md

 <img src="assets/color_by_name.png" alt="color_by_name" />

 Notice: Color names/values can be modified/extended.
-See below.
+See 'customizing' below.

 #### String coloring using 8-bit numbers: